JyRaGa/daapyq/Software Engineering PYQ.md

 - **Banking System:** Draw Use Case diagram (dependencies) and DFD for deposit.
 - **Library Management:** Draw Context diagram, 1-level DFD, and Structured Chart.
 - **Boehm Quality Model:** Explain with a block diagram.
+- Design a system for a metropolitan transport authority that provides **real-time, targeted notifications** to users.
+Unlike generic broadcasts, this system    must alert users **only** when disruptions occur on their specific route of interest and **only** at the relevant time (e.g., not when they are out of town): Draw Use Case Diagram & Draw a Level-1 DFD."

 ***